vannguyennd/dam2p/README.md

 ## The model configuration

-For the DAM2P model configuration, please read the Model configuration section in the supplementary material for details.
+For the DAM2P model configuration, please read the Model configuration section in the appendix of our paper for details.